Bilal31313/ecs-flask-app/README.md

 > `http://ecs-flask-alb-402038394.eu-west-2.elb.amazonaws.com/`
 >
 > The deployment has been intentionally terminated to avoid unnecessary billing costs.
+> As a result, the GitHub Actions deployment workflow may show failed runs post-project completion.
+This is expected and reflects responsible cloud cost and security management.

 The project demonstrates:
 - Building a containerized Flask app